dn-ezr/alioth-compiler/doc/design.chapter 2.md

   Sub-spaces used to contain source code documents written by user.

+### 2.1.3.
+Extra Sub Space

+Spaces listed above are the standard abstract spaces, there maybe other spaces existing but not to be the standard abstract spaces.
+There is a space type named extra space which is used to represent these spaces.

 ## 2.2.
 Concept of **source code document**

 Any abstract input stream who contains a correctly formatted **module signature** before any other available syntax structure is found is called source code document.